 Your provider will do a complete medical evaluation to diagnose arrhythmia.
-He/she will ask about your medical history and complete a physical exam.
-Diagnostic tests may be ordered, including:
+They will ask about your medical history and complete a physical exam.
+They may order some diagnostic tests, including:

 - Blood tests

 - Chest x-ray